 2.4.7 Monitoring and evaluation

-The Careers Leader and the Quality Improvement Team will ensure management information is gathered regularly to illustrate usage of the CEIAG service; this will be analysed and inform development and improvement.
-The Careers Leader and the Quality Improvement Team will ensure that students, parents, carers and partner services feedback is regularly requested and fed into meetings and decisions about developments of all aspects of the CEIAG service.
+The Careers Leader will ensure management information is gathered regularly to illustrate usage of the CEIAG service; this will be analysed and inform development and improvement.
+The Careers Leader will ensure that students, parents, carers and partner services feedback is regularly requested and fed into meetings and decisions about developments of all aspects of the CEIAG service.

 Links with other organisations